On $q$-real and $q$-complex numbers: -complex numbers

 then there is an infinite string of solutions $\sigma_{n,x}$ convergent to this cusp.
-Since the lower bound here is less than $[0]_q^-=1-q^{-1}$ (going to $-1$ as $q\to 1$) and the upper bound is greater than $[0]_q=0$ (going to $1$ as $q\to 1$), we do get infinitely many solutions, e.g. ones corresponding to small $x$.
+Since the lower bound here is less than $[0]_q^-=1-q^{-1}$ (and goes to $-1$ as $q\to 1$), while the upper bound is greater than $[0]_q=0$ (and goes to $1$ as $q\to 1$), we do get infinitely many solutions, e.g. ones corresponding to small $x$.
 Asymptotically as $q\to 1$, all $x\in (-1,1)$ will contribute.